bytecodealliance/wasmtime/docs/contributing-architecture.md

 * `wasmtime::Module` - this is the representation of a compiled WebAssembly module.
-At this time Wasmtime always assumes that a wasm module is always compiled to native JIT code. `Module` holds the results of said compilation, and currently the Cranelift can be used for compiling.
+At this time Wasmtime always assumes that a wasm module is always compiled to native JIT code. `Module` holds the results of said compilation, and currently Cranelift can be used for compiling.
 It is a goal of Wasmtime to support other modes of representing modules but those are not implemented today just yet, only Cranelift is implemented and supported.